Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist - Eg. Hetzner.md

 Warning:
 Do not ever go public without cloudflare because once your IP is online, hackers can forever attack you directly (unless you rotate out your IP which Hetzner fortunately allows with you purchasing additional addon of floating IP for a few bucks a month)

-The rest below are cloudflare steps.
+The rest below are Cloudflare steps.
 They are not as detailed as my other cloudflare tutorials.
 It assumes you are somewhat familiar with cloudflare.

-Create your cloudflare account
+Create your Cloudflare account

 Over at left sidebar Domains -> Overview, add your domain by clicking "Onboard domain"
 - You may be given two nameserver addresses. **Since you're following this section to this point on, then you have purchased with namecheap or another DNS registrar**, so go ahead and pop them over at namecheap, etc so that Cloudflare can take care of the DNS configuration instead of namecheap.